Before we get to the pathway itself, let's define a few of the major brain areas the study reports as being involved in conveying the information:

 The study's authors expect this finding to lead to further understanding of other uninterrupted sensory transitions, such as the constant perception of sound that occurs even as you turn your head in different directions.

-For more information on the brain and sensory perception, take a look at the links on the next page.
+For more information on the brain and sensory perception, take a look at the links below.